2016 ACC Coach of the Year

 During her tenure at UNLV, Alameda also stressed the importance of community service and had players volunteer their time at the Nevada Childhood Cancer Foundation and Child Haven while participating in breast cancer walks and blood drives.
 Her emphasis has not changed since arriving at FSU, with the 2011 Seminole Squad earning honors such as the SemiGnome Award for community service and routinely producing standout student-athletes who are honored for their charitable ways.
 One of those players was Kelly Hensley who was awarded a 2013 Top Six For Service honor.
-In 2014, the Seminole softball program earned the FSU Director’s Cup for Service as they averaged 35.96 hours of community service per student-athlete to lead all 20 FSU varsity sports.
+In 2014 and 2015, the Seminole softball program earned the FSU Director’s Cup for Service as they averaged over 35 hours of community service per student-athlete to lead all 20 FSU varsity sports.

 Alameda moved to Las Vegas after eight seasons as the assistant coach at Stanford University, where she helped guide the Cardinal to a 320-179-1 record and six straight NCAA Regional appearances.
 She oversaw the pitching staff there and produced three All-Americans: Becky Blevins, Marcy Crouch and Dana Sorenson.